What Do ChatGPT & Other AI Mean for Content Writers?

 Heather Monahan

-Heather is a Content Writer who joined Cypress North in November 2022 and works out of our Rochester office.
+Heather is our Content Manager who joined Cypress North in November 2022 and works out of our Rochester office.
 She brings nearly a decade of professional writing experience to our digital marketing team.

 Some of Heather's daily responsibilities include writing content for our clients' websites and landing pages, writing ad copy, copywriting, and copy editing.
 She also helps manage our agency's blog, newsletter, and other internal content writing.
 Since joining Cypress North, Heather has earned HubSpot certifications for content marketing, inbound marketing, SEO, and social media marketing.